Third Grade Reading Guarantee

 Schools will work closely with parents to help create a remedy and for parents to be able to support the plan.

 Advancing to Fourth Grade

 Except for those with special circumstances, students must meet a minimum score on the state reading test to move on to the fourth grade.
 In 2013-2014, the minimum score for advancement is 392.
+In 2014-2015, the minimum score is 394.
 This score must be attained either in the Fall or Spring administration of the state reading test.

 If the student remains in the third grade, the school must provide a high-performing reading teacher and 90 minutes of reading instruction each school day.